nytud/emtsv/README.md

 <br/>
 (__We do not recommend using this method in production as it is built atop of Flask debug server!
 Please consider using the Docker image for REST API in production!__)

-To use the started server, clients should call it this way from Python:
+To use the server stared previously, clients should call it this way from Python:

 ```python
 >>> import requests